sdss/clu/docs/sphinx/index.rst

 CLU's documentation
 ===================

-This is the Sphinx documentation for the SDSS Python product ``CLU``.
+This is the Sphinx documentation for the SDSS Python product `CLU <https://tron.fandom.com/wiki/Clu>`__.

 Contents
 --------